South Africa: Omicron causes concern | DW | 03.12.2021

 "Generally my vehicle will be filled with tourists from all over the world.
 But the latest COVID-19 travel ban has resulted in cancellation after cancellation.
 And has left me in the glorious African bush all alone," he told DW.

-After three COVID waves, South African tourism had just started to recover — and had expected to host many vaccinated travelers escaping winter on the northern hemisphere.
+After three COVID waves, South Africa's tourism sector had just started to recover — and had expected to host many vaccinated travelers escaping the Northern Hemisphere winter.

-"It's incredibly unfortunate and is also going to have a chilling effect on whether or not South Africa is ever going to reveal information on a variant again," the adjunct professor at Witwatersrand University Johannesburg told DW.
+"It's incredibly unfortunate and is also going to have a chilling effect on whether or not South Africa is ever going to reveal information on a variant again," he told DW.
 "I can't speak for what government will do, what the people will do.
 But they will think twice."

-President Cyril Ramaphosa has made the case for solidarity while traveling to Western Africa.
+President Cyril Ramaphosa has made the case for solidarity while traveling to western Africa, where omicron has been detected in Nigeria and Ghana.

 In Ivory Coast, he used a metaphor which hardly any South African diplomat would use lightly: "As South Africa, we stand firmly against any form of health apartheid in the fight against this pandemic."

-Omicron has been detected in more than two dozen countries in almost every part of the earth — among them are the West African nations of Nigeria and Ghana.
+Yet there's no indication that travel restrictions might be lifted soon.
+A European Commission spokesperson told DW: "Currently all EU Member States have put travel restrictions in place.
+The Commission continues to monitor the situation closely and relies on the input of scientists to decide on further steps."

-The South African health system itself has also suffered because of the restrictions.
+The South African health system itself has also suffered because of the latest restrictions.

-"What upset us over and above the ban themselves and the restrictions was that there was no offer of support that was to be given to Africa in general or Southern Africa to support us to deal with this continued pandemic", said Durban-based infectiologist Richard Lessels.
+"What upset us over and above the ban themselves and the restrictions was that there was no offer of support that was to be given to Africa in general or southern Africa to support us to deal with this continued pandemic," said Durban-based infectiologist Lessells.

 "What's going to be done to address the vaccine inequality issue, what is going to be done to make sure that we still have supplies that we need, reagents for our lab to do the sequencing ...
-All these things that don't immediately get recognized with these travel restrictions but have a huge impact on the direct effect of controlling this virus."
+All these things that don't immediately get recognized with these travel restrictions but have a huge impact on the direct effect of controlling this virus," he said.

 The ratio of positive tests among all tests conducted is also rising, which points to a growing number of undetected infections.
-"The key thing is really what we see with hospitalizations and how much strain does the health system come under", Lessels said.
+"The key thing is really what we see with hospitalizations and how much strain does the health system come under," said Lessells.

+Another factor adding to this wave's curve is the vaccination campaign.
+At least in South Africa, the vaccine itself is not as scarce as it once was — it's the people willing to get vaccinated who are often missing these days.

-Regardless of whether the lottery or omicron attracted the vaccinees: This week, the number of jabs per day has increased sharply.
+The lottery, or concerns over the new variant, may have had an effect: this week, the number of inoculations administered per day has increased sharply.

-Nickolaus Bauer, Henner Frankenfeld and Adrian Kriesch have contributed to this article.
+Nickolaus Bauer, Henner Frankenfeld and Adrian Kriesch also contributed to this article